 NOTE: If your room is equipped with a wireless microphone, please select that input (shown below) for better audio quality.

 Using the connector panel on the room equipment rack, a separate computer or video source can be connected to the data projector.

 To connect a notebook computer, use the connectors under "Computer 2" on the connector panel.
 A VGA cable, shown below, is required.
-Audio and network cables are optional.
-Connect the VGA cable before turning on your computer.
+Audio cables are optional.

 If you want to use sound on your computer, connect an audio cable from your computer’s headphone jack to the audio connectors in the same column on the connector plate.